urbanjost/M_list/README.md

 ### USER
- - A single page that uses javascript to combine all the HTML descriptions of the manpages is at [BOOK_M_list](https://urbanjost.github.io/M_list/BOOK_M_list.html).
+ - A single page that uses javascript to combine all the HTML descriptions of the man-pages is at [BOOK_M_list](https://urbanjost.github.io/M_list/BOOK_M_list.html).

  - An [index](https://urbanjost.github.io/M_list/man3.html) to HTML versions
-   of the manpages
+   of the man-pages

- - manpages in
+ - man-pages in
     + [manpages.zip](https://urbanjost.github.io/M_list/manpages.zip)
     + [manpages.tgz](https://urbanjost.github.io/M_list/manpages.tgz)